-The attack occurred in the village of Andreyevka, located 7 km from Sloviansk, according to the Kiev-based Institute of Mass Information.
+The attack occurred in the village of Andreyevka, located seven kilometers (four miles) from Sloviansk, according to the Kiev-based Institute of Mass Information.
 Both Rochelli and Mironov died at the scene, according to Roguelon’s account of the incident, which was published by the National Press Photographers Association, and AgoraVox, a French citizen journalism news site that quoted a pro-Russian separatist fighter.

 Roguelon, who worked for the French news agency Wostok Press at the time, was injured in the attack; both he and the driver survived, according to media reports.

 On June 30, 2017, Italian police arrested Vitaly Markiv, a dual Italian-Ukrainian citizen, on charges of murdering Rocchelli, Italian and Ukrainian media reported.
 In a hearing on July 4, 2017, prosecutors charged Markiv with premeditated murder, according to the media reports.

 According to Italian media, prosecutors in Pavia, Rocchelli’s hometown, began investigating his death in 2016 after studying footage from Rocchelli’s camera at the insistence of the journalist’s parents.
 The prosecutors also took testimony from Roguelon and Italian journalists who have frequently traveled to the area around Sloviansk.

 Italian investigators concluded that soldiers from the Ukrainian National Guard under Markiv’s command targeted the three men knowing they were journalists and obtained a warrant for Markiv’s arrest in December 2016, according to Italian media reports.